Getting a Mortgage on 3 Times Your Salary

 How to borrow more than 3 times your salary

-• Consider applying for a joint mortgage.
-With a joint mortgage, both of your incomes will be taken into account, therefore increasing your borrowing limit.
+- Consider applying for a joint mortgage.
+With a joint mortgage, both of your incomes will be considered, increasing your borrowing limit.

 Which mortgage lenders offer income multiples higher than 3?

-If you meet their criteria, most high street lenders – such as Clydesdale Bank, Natwest and HSBC – will offer upwards of 3 times your salary.
-As will more specialist lenders such as The Teachers Building Society.
-A broker would know of any that typically stick to 3 times.
+If you meet their criteria, most high-street lenders, such as Clydesdale Bank, Natwest, and HSBC, will offer upwards of three times your salary.
+More specialist lenders, such as The Teachers Building Society, will also offer this.
+A broker would know of any that typically stick to three times.

-Alternatively, there are lenders such as Together, Central Trust and Newcastle Building Society who don’t use multiples of a salary.
-Instead, they’ll use their own affordability assessments to determine how much they’re willing to loan and at what interest rate.
+Alternatively, some lenders, such as Together, Central Trust, and Newcastle Building Society, don’t use multiples of a salary.
+Instead, they use their own affordability assessments to determine how much they will loan and at what interest rate.

 We're so confident in our service, we guarantee it.